 Vn= σ1σ1⋯σ1σnρ⋮⋱⋮σnσ1ρ⋯σnσn

 where wi,y-1 represents the previous year’s recruitment deviation, τ represents an AR1 autocorrelation coefficient, and ri,y represents random error drawn from a multivariate normal distribution with mean 0 and standard deviation defined by the variance-covariance matrix V for n CUs.
 We assigned τ a value of 0.2 for CUs modeled with a Ricker relationship, consistent with evidence of weak autocorrelation in the residuals of these models (results not shown).
-Recruitment deviations in Larkin models did not include an autocorrelation component because AR1 processes have not been validated in these models and the inclusion of delayed density dependence parameters, to some extent, accounts for such effects.
+Recruitment deviations in Larkin models did not include an autocorrelation component because AR1 processes because inclusion of delayed density dependence parameters, to some extent, accounts for such effects.

 We incorporated two alternative productivity scenarios in our analysis intended to represent an increased likelihood of poor recruitment events, which could magnify the relative effects of changes in CVC or synchrony.
 Decreases in productivity are commonly modeled by shrinking α relative to its reference value (e.g. Dorner et al. 2009, Holt & Folkes 2015), representing a change to a less favourable productivity regime.
 Rather than manipulate per capita productivity in this way, we chose to create scenarios where mean productivity remained the same, but the relative frequency of recruitment failures increased.
 These could represent, for example, intermittent periods of poor marine survival that are thought to regularly result in synchronous, poor returns of Pacific salmon (Mueter, Pyper & Peterman 2005; Peterman & Dorner 2012).

 To simulate this process we sampled recruitment deviations from one of two skewed distributions.
 In the “moderate decline” scenario, we used a skewed multivariate normal distribution that was identical to the distribution in equation 5, but included a skewness parameter γ = 0.65, representing moderate, left skew (when γ = 1 the distribution is symmetrical).
 Our parameterizaton of skewness is moderately more extreme than estimates from the historical dataset using CU-specific stock recruit models that included this additional parameter (median among all CUs = 0; 90th percentile interval = 0.51-1.19).
-In the “severe decline” scenario, we used a skewed multivariate Student t distribution, which, as a heavy-tailed distribution, increases the probability that relatively extreme values will be sampled (Anderson et al. 2018).
+To simulate a scenario with greater probability of low productivity events (“severe decline” scenario), we sampled recruitment deviations from a skewed multivariate Student t distribution.
+The heavy-tails of this distribution increase the probability that extreme values will be sampled (Anderson et al. 2018).
 Deviations ri were fit with

 Equation 6 ri ~ MVT0, Vn, v, γ

-where V is defined as in Equation 5, v represents the degrees of freedom parameter, and γ the skewness parameter.
+where V is defined as in Equation 5, v represents the degrees of freedom parameter which affects the spread of the distribution and the proportion within the tails.
 Lower values of v correspond to heavier tails and as v approaches infinity, the t distribution approaches the normal distribution (Anderson et al. 2017).
-We used the same value for the skewness parameter as above and set v = 3, which allows for an event three SDs beyond the mean to occur once every 18 years, rather than once every 435 years using a normal distribution (Figure 1).
+For this “severe decline” scenario, we used the same value for the skewness parameter as above and set v = 3, which allows for an event three SDs beyond the mean to occur once every 18 years, rather than once every 435 years using a normal distribution (Figure 1).

 Figure 1.
 Distributions used to generate recruitment deviations in different productivity scenarios.
 All distributions have mean = 0 and standard deviation = 1.
 Both skewed distributions include parameter γ = log(0.65).
 The Student t distribution includes a fourth parameter v = 3.